Workplace Discrimination Attorney in Woodland Hills

 At K2 Employment Law, we focus on employment law and represent workers in the San Fernando Valley and the greater Los Angeles area, including many employees who work in Woodland Hills.
 Our founding attorney, Douglas H. Hoang, brings decades of experience in employment law and a background as a seasoned trial lawyer.
 He previously defended employers in these types of disputes, and we now use that insight to stand up for employees.

-Get comprehensive legal guidance from a discrimination lawyer you can trust.
-Call (800) 590-7674 or contact us promptly to schedule your consultation.
+Get comprehensive legal guidance for unfair treatment in the workplace .
+Call a discrimination lawyer you can trust at (800) 590-7674 or contact us online.

-Why Workers Turn To Our Firm For Help With Discrimination At Work
+Why Workers Turn To K2 Employment Law For Help With Workplace Discrimination

-Employees who reach out to us are often anxious, frustrated, and unsure where to turn.
-They want someone who understands both the law and the realities of workplace politics.
-At K2 Employment Law, our practice is strictly focused on employment law, and we have spent years helping workers navigate discrimination, harassment, retaliation, and related issues.
+Employees who contact us are often anxious, frustrated, and unsure where to turn.
+They want a team that understands both the law and the realities of workplace dynamics.
+At K2 Employment Law, we focus exclusively on employment law and help workers address discrimination, harassment, retaliation, and related issues.

 What Workplace Discrimination Looks Like In Real Life